jcgordon10/SDEV140M14Apply_DroneDogs_GordonJackson/readme.md

-DroneDogs Readme
+#Pie Numbers Readme

-This is a demo ordering program, themed around a drone based hotdog business It showcases basic Python for calculations and also GUI based on tkinter.
+This is a simple demo program, to manipulate an integer.
+It showcases basic Python for calculations and also GUI based on tkinter.

 This repository includes the Python file, and also an executable version compiled to run on Windows.